Steven Sheffield: Professional career

 After college, Sheffield was invited to the Competitive Edge Sports NFL Preparation Camp in Atlanta, Georgia where he spent three months and performed well.
-At the end of 2012, Sheffield announced via Twitter and Facebook he was returning to Lubbock to attend Texas Tech to "focus on my education and future and put my football career on hold, for now."
-However, in 2013, he was activated by the Arena Football League's Pittsburgh Power.
+At the end of 2012, Sheffield announced via Twitter and Facebook he was returning to Texas Tech to "focus on my education and future and put my football career on hold, for now."

+In 2013, he was activated by the Arena Football League's Pittsburgh Power.
 In his first game, a 53-48 win against the Philadelphia Soul, Sheffield finished the game with 19-of-35 in passing for 272 yards and six touchdowns.
-Soul lose to Power.
-Then, two weeks later he beat the Cleveland Gladiators 55-44 after being down 44-28 with 13:58 left to play in the game.
-Sheffield was 18-30 (60%) he had 286 yards and 6 touchdowns.
-Sheffield was awarded with the RUSSELL ATHLETIC OFFENSIVE PLAYER OF THE GAME.
+Two weeks later, he beat the Cleveland Gladiators 55–44 after being down 44–28 with 13:58 left to play in the game.
+Sheffield was 18-30 (60%) he had 286 yards and 6 touchdowns to receive Offensive Player of the Game honors.